H2020 Marie S-Curie Actions Individual Fellowship

 The first output of the project has been a publication on the transport of plant seeds and invertebrates by piscovorous birds in Biology Letters.
 Great cormorants (Phalacrocorax carbo) were found to regurgitate plant seeds and resting stages of invertebrates, that were initially ingested by fish, and only dispersed secondarily by fish-eating birds.
 Such two-step dispersal provides an additional mechanism for seeds and invertebrates to be transported over land.

-The project also launched a Research Topic in Frontiers in Ecology and Evolution: "Animal-mediated dispersal in understudied systems".
-The video of a reent seminar on my work can be found on Youtube.
+The third output is an editorial publication on a Research Topic in Frontiers in Ecology and Evolution: "Animal-mediated dispersal in understudied systems".
+The video of a recent seminar on my work can be found on Youtube.